PVH

 Risk Level:

-While PVH has not terminated any business relationships due to ideological beliefs, it has regularly used its corporate reputation to advance ideological agendas.
+PVH scored an 80 on the Human Rights Campaign’s (HRC) Corporate Equality Index (CEI).
+By complying with the HRC’s controversial demands, PVH increases the risk of dividing employees, alienating customers and harming shareholders.
+The company covers transgender-related medical costs for its employees and their children.
+PVH uses its reputation, corporate funds, and political influence to support controversial sex and gender ideologies, organizations, and legislation.
 The company does not have viewpoint protections for its employees.
 It has donated to the American Civil Liberties Union (ACLU), Human Rights Campaign (HRC), and other similar advocacy groups.
 PVH has also supported the Equality Act and advocated for the Black Lives Matter (BLM) movement.
+However, the PVH Foundation does not appear to discriminate against religious organizations in its grant-making or donation-matching practices.
 For these reasons, PVH receives a Medium Risk rating.

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.